 However, many of us are unsure how to go about it without coming across insincere or gratuitous.
 Here are seven simple strategies to follow to help you give positive feedback that inspires and motivates your employees.

-For feedback to be productive and to make an impact on the employee, it needs to be immediate.
+For feedback to be productive and to impact the employee, it needs to be immediate.
 Don't wait until the person's next performance review to acknowledge an achievement or hard work.
-The human memory is faulty, and for positive feedback to take root, it needs to happen at regular intervals and as soon as the commended action happens.
+The human memory is faulty, and for quality feedback to take root, it needs to happen at regular intervals and as soon as the commended action happens.

-For example, if you want your call center agents to take the initiative more and rely on their good judgement instead of running to you with every single problem - praise that behavior.
+For example, if you want your call center agents to take the initiative more and rely on their good judgment instead of running to you with every single problem — praise that behavior.

-Of course, you need to consider their perspective too: employees can sometimes be so afraid of making mistakes and risking their job they choose not to take the initiative.
+Of course, you need to consider their perspective, employees can sometimes be so afraid of making mistakes and risking their job they choose not to take the initiative.

 Your employees must feel they can talk to you if they feel unsure how to solve a particular problem or complete a specific task.
 Being able to go to a superior for advice and assistance can help to avoid costly mistakes down the line.

-Breaking down barriers and creating an environment that encourages clear communication between all members of the workforce makes knowing how to give quality feedback in the call center (both good and bad) much simpler.
-This makes timing less of an issue, as you can just drop by an agent’s cubicle and praise them in an informal way.
+Breaking down barriers and creating an environment that encourages clear communication between all members of the workforce makes knowing how to give quality feedback in the call center (good and bad) much simpler.
+This makes timing less of an issue, as you can just drop by an agent’s cubicle and praise them informally.

-Positive praise will lift their mood, make them feel valued and motivate them to take the initiative again in the future.
+Positive praise will lift their mood, make them feel valued and motivate them to take the initiative again.
 Make a regular habit of giving credit where it is due, and you can build a more productive, confident workforce.

 Not all managers instinctively know how to give quality feedback in their call center.
 If your go-to positive feedback line is "good job" it is time to broaden your horizons.
 Chrissy Scivicque from EatYourCareer.com recommends the following when delivering positive specific feedback: